Twin Cities Family Living

 Students with families naturally have many questions and concerns when going back to school and moving to a new city.
 Questions about housing, schools, family entertainment, job opportunities, and parks and recreation.

-The Master of Arts in Human Resources and Industrial Relations program is proud of the Twin Cities and the many positive options the cities provide families who are joining our great program.
+The Master of Human Resources and Industrial Relations program is proud of the Twin Cities and the many positive options the cities provide families who are joining our great program.
 Listed below is a compilation of information on housing, family entertainment, Parks and Recreation, Community, Transportation, and Testimonials from students and alumni who are locals and transplants.

 The University of Minnesota understands how challenging it can be for families to come back to school, but also recognizes the experience and the diversity that these students bring to the programs at the university.
 Because of this, the University has established two married and family housing locations, along with the many other housing options it has for single students.